Tiarama/Twinkle-Twinkle/README.md

 **It's a whole lot easier than you might think :)**

 ## >>> [Here](https://codepen.io/2sexi4skool/pen/mdOZaqw) is a simplified version I drew up in CodePen
+(Take a look at this, I will talk through the code below!)
 <hr>

 ## HTML